PavelKastornyy/ansi4j/README.md

 ### Thread-safety <a name="ansi4j-core-thread"></a>

 ParserFactory is thread-safe.
-StringParser (front-end) and StreamParser (front-end) are not thread-safe.
-At the same time TextParser(back-end) and FunctionParsers (back-end) are thread-safe.
+StringParser and StreamParser are not thread-safe.
+FunctionFinder, TextHandler and FunctionHandlers are thread-safe.
 Detailed information about thread-safety is provided in every interface in core API module.

 ## CSS extension <a name="ansi4j-css"></a>